pletfix/docs/en/plugins.md

     php console plugin pletfix/hello --update

-> The plugin remains in the vendor directory.
+> The plugin package remains in the vendor directory.
 So you can register the plugin at any time again.

 <a name="writing"></a>
 ## Writing Plugins

 If you want to write your own plugin, follow the instructions on <https://github.com/pletfix/hello> to create a workbench with a fresh plugin skeleton.
-After then you are ready to add services, assets, commands or what ever you like.
+After this you are ready to add services, assets, commands or what ever you like.

 <div class="method-list" markdown="1">